andrei-stoica26/henna/README.md

 ### densityPlot

 This function creates a density plot for a set of points, optionally displaying segements between each point and its nearest neighbor.
-We use expression data from the HBP dataset, subjected to a distance matrix calculation and subsequent MDS reduction in order to generate the coordinates of the points:
+Here, we subject expression data from the HBP dataset to a distance matrix calculation and subsequent MDS reduction in order to generate the coordinates of the points:

 ![](man/figures/density_plot.png)